dymajo/waka-guidebooks/regions/nz-wlg/airport.md

-# Getting to/from the Airport
+# Getting to the Airport

 ## Route 2